Bridging the Gap Between Indexing and Retrieval for Differentiable Search Index with Query Generation: Preliminaries

 It is important to note that a query usually is much shorter in length than a document.
-This means the length of the input data at indexing is very different from the length of input data at retrieval: thus the DSI model suffers from the data distribution mismatch problem occurring between training and inference data.
-To mitigate this problem, the DSI authors proposed the use of supervised DSI fine-tuning~\cite{DBLP:journals/corr/abs-2202-06991} which adds labeled relevant queries in the indexing data.
-Let $Q_i$ be the set of labeled relevant queries to $d_i$.
-Then the training objective becomes:
+This means the length of the input data at indexing is very different from the length of input data at retrieval: thus the DSI model suffers from a data distribution mismatch.
+To mitigate this problem, the DSI authors proposed the use of the supervised DSI fine-tuning~\cite{DBLP:journals/corr/abs-2202-06991}.
+This process adds labeled relevant queries to the indexing data.
+Let $Q_i$ be the set of labeled relevant queries for $d_i$, then the training objective becomes:

-where $q_j$ is a relevant query to $d_i$ in $Q_i$.
-We note that having assessors labeling a relevant query for all the documents in the collection requires a large annotation effort thus not all the documents can have a human-judged relevant query for supporting the indexing.
+where $q_j \in Q_i$ is a query relevant to $d_i$.
+We note that having assessors labeling a relevant query for all the documents in the collection requires a large annotation effort thus not all documents can have a human-judged relevant query for supporting indexing.
 In other words, $Q_i$ could be an empty (or small) set.
-Hence the DSI model still suffers from the data distribution mismatch problem, even when the supervised DSI fine-tuning method is used.
+Hence the DSI model still largely suffers from the data distribution mismatch problem (especially for large collections of documents), even when the supervised DSI fine-tuning method is used.